Skip to content

 Summary

-This tutorial hopefully taught you how to create a basic single page app from scratch that communicates with your tenant, and all the steps needed to configure a SPA Public OAuth client, HTTP requests, and websockets.
+This tutorial hopefully taught you how to create a basic single page app from scratch that communicates with your tenant, and all the steps needed to configure a SPA Public OAuth client, HTTP requests, and WebSockets.

 Was this page helpful?